puppetlabs-toy-chest/mcollective-zeromq-connector/PROTOCOL.md

-# ZeroMQ MCollective protocol, version 0.2
+# Marionette Collective 0MQ (mc0) protocol, version 0.3

-This is a DRAFT of the protocol for ZeroMQ MCollective protocol 0.3.
+This is a DRAFT of the protocol for mc0 0.3.
 It'll probably move as it's implemented.

-Here we describe a simple protocol that the zeromq connector and custom middleware will use when communicating.
+Here we describe a simple protocol that the zeromq connector and custom broker will use when communicating.

-We use a little of the RFC terminilogy here to describe the intended use, but not consistently.
+We use a little of the RFC terminology here to describe the intended use, but not consistently.
 I SHOULD fix that.
 Sorry.

 # Basic topology